Costs that qualify as R&D Expenditure

 When you're going through the process of filling out your full R&D claim, you will have to give details of your R&D expenditure.

-The amount and type of R&D expenditure would differ for each company based on the industry, products, stage and other factors but below are the costs that qualify most frequently under the SME scheme-
+The amount and type of R&D expenditure would differ for each company based on the industry, products, stage and other factors but below are the costs that qualify most frequently under for your R&D Claim -

 Costs of staff involved in R&D